You are here

-- What area(s) of study are you interested in and why?
+- For graduate school, in what area(s) of study are you interested and why?

-- What are your relevant experiences and accomplishments (research, clinical, volunteer and/or paid)?
+- What are your relevant experiences and accomplishments (research, clinical, volunteer, paid)?

-- When did you originally become interested in the field and what have you done and learned that has furthered your interest (classes, readings, seminars, work experiences)?
+- When did you originally become interested in the field and what have you done and learned that has furthered your interest (classes, shadowing, research, work)?

-- What is special and unique about you or your life, skills, background, or experience?
+- What is special and unique about you (your life, skills, background, experience)?